Polymer/polymer/README.md

 ## Polyfills

 Polymer 2.0 has been developed alongside and tested with a new suite of V1-spec compatible polyfills for Custom Elements and Shadow DOM.
 Polymer 2.0 can currently be tested by loading the `v1` branch of [`webcomponentsjs/webcomponents-lite.js`](https://github.com/webcomponents/webcomponentsjs/tree/v1), which is included as a bower dependency to Polymer 2.x and loads all necessary polyfills.
-The polyfills are still under active development and are not fully ready for use in other browsers or for production.

 ## Breaking Changes
 Below is a list of intentional breaking changes made in Polymer 2.0, along with their rationale/justification and migration guidance.
 If you find changes that broke existing code not documented here, please [file an issue](https://github.com/Polymer/polymer/issues/new) and we'll investigate to determine whether they are expected/intentional or not.